NanoComp/meep/doc/docs/Scheme_User_Interface.md

 A perfectly-conducting metal.
 This class has no properties and you normally just use the predefined `metal` object, above.
 To model imperfect conductors, use a dispersive dielectric material.
 See also the [Predefined Variables](#predefined-variables): `metal`, `perfect-electric-conductor`, and `perfect-magnetic-conductor`.

-**`material-function`**
+#### material function

-This material type allows you to specify the material as an arbitrary function of position.
+This `material-function` type allows you to specify the material as an arbitrary function of position.
 It has one property:

 **`material-func` [`function`]**
 —